Sandwich cellularity and a version of cell theory: Diagram algebras and sandwich cellularity

 Clearly, $e_{\lambda}\in\jcell_{\lambda}$ and $e_{\lambda}e_{\lambda}=e_{\lambda}$.

-To count the number of right cells, observe that they are determined by the number of end dots placements at the top of the diagram, and thus, we get $\binom{n}{n-\lambda}=\binom{n}{\lambda}$ of these.
+To count the number of right cells, observe that they are determined by the number of top dot placements at the top of the diagram, and thus, we get $\binom{n}{n-\lambda}=\binom{n}{\lambda}$ of these.
 Analogously, for left cells we need to count bottom diagrams.
-For $\K\tmon$ this count is given by the Stirling numbers, by construction of the latter, see \autoref{R:DAlgebrasTMonStirling}.
-In the planar case, the bottom diagrams are counted by compositions of $n$ into $\lambda$ parts, and the number of such compositions is known to be $\binom{n-1}{\lambda-1}$.
+For $\K\tmon$ this count is given by the Stirling numbers, by the construction of the latter, see \autoref{R:DAlgebrasTMonStirling}.
+In the planar case, the bottom diagrams are counted by compositions of $n$ into $\lambda$ parts with nonnegative components, and the number of such compositions is known to be $\binom{n-1}{\lambda-1}$.
 The claim follows.